rackerlabs/support-how-to/content/cloud-networks/attach-a-cloud-network-to-an-existing-fortigate-vm.md

 4. Navigate to the **Server Details** page for your Fortigate-VM.

-5. In **Networks and Security Groups**, click **Add Network** and choose the Cloud Network that you wish to attach as shown in the following image:
+5. In **Networks and Security Groups**, click **Add Network** and choose the Cloud Network that you want to attach as shown in the following image:

 <img src="{% asset_path cloud-networks/attach-a-cloud-network-to-an-existing-fortigate-vm/add_network.png %}" class="image-half_width" width="350" height="224" />